-Download the MyRA Mobile App Patient Brochure (PDF)
+Download the MyVectra Mobile App Patient Brochure (PDF)

-MyRA is available in the United States as a beta release on Android phones.
+MyVectra is available in the United States as a beta release on Android phones.
 We support Android OS 4.4 Kitkat and 5.0 Lollipop on the Samsung (Galaxy S4 & S5) and Google (Nexus 5 and 6).
 We don’t anticipate issues with newer phones or phones from other manufacturers when using Android OS 4.4 Kitkat and 5.0 Lollipop.
-If you encounter any issues, please report them to firstname.lastname@example.org.

 As of June 2, 2015 there were the following known issues.

-Yes, you can download MyRA on your iPad.
-When searching for MyRA in the app store on the iPad, toggle the button on the top of the screen from “iPad apps” to “iPhone apps” and MyRA will appear.
+Yes, you can download MyVectra on your iPad.
+When searching for MyVectra in the app store on the iPad, toggle the button on the top of the screen from “iPad apps” to “iPhone apps” and MyVectra will appear.
 Once you have downloaded and opened the app, you can increase the size by selecting “2x”.
-To see a visual click here.

-To print your summary report, click the arrow in the upper right corner of the report to email it to yourself, and then you can print it from your computer.
-To see a visual click here.
+To print your summary report, click the arrow in the upper right corner of the Summary report to email it to yourself, and then you can print it from your computer.
 If you do not have an email account set up on your device, you may not see the arrow in the upper right corner.

 If you have an Apple device (iPhone or iPad)

-In order to transfer your MyRA data to a new iPhone you will need to use one of the solutions described here.
-Even if you are not switching phones we recommend that you back up your data regularly, following instructions in this link.
+In order to transfer your MyVectra data to a new iPhone you will need to backup the phone you are using to an iTunes account on your computer.
+When you set up the new phone, your data will carry over in the application.
+Even if you are not switching phones we recommend that you back up your data regularly.